-B. How does it relate to other work being offered by your department?
+- II.
+Justification and feasibility of course: - A. What is the need for this course?
+Who will take it? - B. How does it relate to other work being offered by your department?
 Is there an overlap with other courses in the department?
-C. Is this course part of any general plan of development within your department?
-Explain.
-D. How often will the course be offered?

-F. When applicable, state with which departments you have specifically coordinated this change?
+- C. Is this course part of any general plan of development within your department?
+Explain. - D. How often will the course be offered? - E. How will the course be staffed? - F. When applicable, state with which departments you have specifically coordinated this change?
 (If unable to identify coordinating departments that change affects, Academic Affairs can offer assistance in identifying course use.)